Moka Pot Cappuccino – Blue Penguin’s Sweet Honey Moka Pot Cappucino Recipe

 The moka pot was invented by Luigi di Ponti in 1933, and just as quickly a machinist by the name of Alfonso Bialetti began production on it.
 If that name sounds familiar, it’s because Bialetti is literally the most well know brand of moka pots.
 It’s like band aid or Kleenex.
 Instead of using the actual name of the product, the brand name is used.
 Let’s go back to that time period and why this invention was so significant.
 It was 1930’s Italy and the country was under fascist rule.
 Italians were trying to innovate fast, especially with Aluminum, the national metal at that time.

 Espresso and coffee in general was generally consumed only in public and people didn’t brew coffee at home, like we do today.
 As the legend goes, Bialetti was inspired by early clothes-washing machines which boiled soapy water, forcing it to rise through a tube and onto dirty clothes.
 The invention occurred at the same time as Italy’s economic downtown which further added to the allure of owning one.
-And well, the rest is history you might say.
+You could argue this was one of the greatest coffee inventions of all time and on the same level as pre-packaged coffee.
 Currently, it is said that over 90% of Italian households own a moka pot.
 Crazy!

 The Blue Penguin recipe takes inspiration from this Chef Steps video where I finally learned how to make a moka pot cappuccino correctly.